hundarogborn/TicTacToe/docs/administration.md

 Our releases can be found on [our GitHub releases page](https://github.com/hundarogborn/TicTacToe/releases).

-Each release is simply an "uberjar", a self-contained JAR for minimal overhead.
+Each release is simply an "uberjar", a self-contained JAR for minimal overhead, so you do not need to install any dependencies.

 # Running